licensezero/licensezero-private-license/terms.md

 This license covers contributions the _Seller_ made to the _Project_ with the _Identifier_ in metadata, and any contributions the _Seller_ makes to the _Project_ in the future without changing the _Identifier_ or adding a new one.
 This license does not cover contributions the _Seller_ makes to the project in the future with a different or additional identifier.

+# Payment

+All the licenses granted under these terms are conditional on payment of the _Price_, if any.

 # Copyright

-In turn for the _Price_, the _Seller_ licenses the _Buyer_ for the _Term_ to do everything with the _Contributions_ to the _Project_ that would otherwise infringe the _Seller_'s copyright in them.
+The _Seller_ licenses the _Buyer_ for the _Term_ to do everything with the _Contributions_ to the _Project_ that would otherwise infringe the _Seller_'s copyright in them.

 # Patent

-In return for the _Price_, the _Seller_ licenses the _Buyer_ for the _Term_ to do everything with the project that would otherwise infringe patent claims the _Seller_ can license or becomes able to license.
+The _Seller_ licenses the _Buyer_ for the _Term_ to do everything with the project that would otherwise infringe patent claims the _Seller_ can license or becomes able to license.

 # Sublicensing